-To accelerate the adoption of Hadoop over OpenStack, at the OpenStack summit in Portland, Oregon in April 2013 we announced a partnership with Mirantis and Redhat for collaborating on Project Savanna (since renamed to Project Sahara).
+To accelerate the adoption of Hadoop over OpenStack, we partnered with Mirantis and Red Hat to collaborate on Project Savanna (since renamed to Project Sahara).

-- Job flow based cluster provisioning to enable migration from Amazon EMR for ad-hoc analytics.
+- Facilitate migration from Amazon EMR for ad-hoc analytics

-- Simplify upgrade and maintenance by running multiple Hadoop versions over common server pool.
+- Simplify upgrade and maintenance by running multiple Hadoop versions over common server pools

-The core of Savanna called the ‘controller’ serves as the glue between Hadoop and OpenStack and manages the provisioning & orchestration of virtual machines by working with the underlying OpenStack projects like Nova, Quantum, Cinder & Glance.
-The Hortonworks OpenStack plugin for Savanna will take care of actually configuring & managing the Hadoop cluster using Ambari.
-It will also setup the HDFS & swift object store connectors
+The core of Sahara called the ‘controller’ serves as the glue between Hadoop and OpenStack.
+It manages the provisioning and orchestration of virtual machines by working with the underlying OpenStack projects like Nova, Quantum, Cinder and Glance.
+The Hortonworks OpenStack plugin for Sahara will configure and manage the Hadoop cluster using Ambari.
+It will also set up the HDFS and swift object store connectors.

-Project Savanna is currently under incubation in the OpenStack community.
-Hortonworks is working with the community to help mature Savanna as a top level OpenStack project.
-The most recent version of project Savanna is 0.3 and was released on Oct 17th.
+Project Sahara is currently under incubation in the OpenStack community.
+Hortonworks is working with the community to help mature Sahara to become a top-level OpenStack project.
+The most recent version of Sahara is 0.3, released on Oct 17th 2013.

-Since the HDP OpenStack plugin is being developed in the open community, it has been included in Project Savanna since the 0.2 release.
-With this version that is currently available in the community, users can provision a simple HDP cluster over OpenStack to run basic mapreduce jobs and use Ambari to manage the clusters.
+Since the HDP OpenStack plugin is being developed in the open community, it has been included in Project Sahara since the 0.2 release.
+With the current version, users can provision a simple HDP cluster over OpenStack to run basic MapReduce jobs and use Ambari to manage the clusters.

-We are targeting the HDP OpenStack plugin to be generally available sometime in Q1-2014.
+We are targeting the HDP OpenStack plugin to be generally available in Q1-2014.